konradsic/dj-cloudy/README.md

 With the path, it's the same as in Windows section

 # 💻 Contributing
-You can always submit issues, pull reqiests or chat in "Discussions" page if you have any questions or you found a bug.
+You can always submit issues, pull requests or chat in "Discussions" page if you have any questions or you found a bug.

 🐛 There are some issue and pull request templates if you want some help with it.
 You can also post it via our Discord Support Server (link in the links section).